Jinyoung (entertainer, born 1994)

-Biography
+Early life and education

-Park is a native of Udo Island, Jinhae-gu, Changwon, where his grandparents reside, but grew up in Yongwon-dong, Jinhae-gu.
+Jinyoung is a native of Udo Island in Jinhae District, Changwon, where his grandparents reside, but grew up in Yongwon-dong, Jinhae District.

 He had childhood ambitions to be an entertainer and appear on TV since his fifth year of primary school.
-His mother was against it and, when Park was attending his sixth year, she sent him to an audition for SM Entertainment, agreeing that, if he failed, he would give up; however, he made it to the third and final preliminary round and won the popularity award.
+His mother was against it and, when Jinyoung was attending his sixth year, she sent him to an audition for SM Entertainment, agreeing that, if he failed, he would give up; however, he made it to the third and final preliminary round and won the popularity award.
 As the family's opposition diminished, he started taking dance classes at Busan Dance School in Seomyeon and Haeundae starting from the winter vacation of his first year of middle school, although he didn't take it seriously for the first three months until his father reproached him.

 After three months of intense practice, he was able to dance, and in 2009 he successfully auditioned for JYP Entertainment, winning first place at the open audition with Jay B over 10,000 applicants; he subsequently moved to Seoul alone.
 At that time he only liked dancing, but, thinking seriously about his future, he realized that he loved music as a whole.
+He attended Gyeonggi High School and Howon University.

 Career

-2011–2014: Acting, JJ Project and debut with Got7
+2011–2014: Dream High 2, JJ Project and debut with Got7

-In 2011, after six months of acting classes, Park was cast in the role of Jung Ui-bong in the television drama Dream High 2.
+In 2011, after six months of acting classes, Jinyoung was cast in the role of Jung Ui-bong in the television drama Dream High 2.
 The drama began airing on January 30, 2012, on KBS.
 On February 29, he released the song "We Are The B" for the drama's soundtrack, along with Jinwoon, Kang So-ra and Kim Ji-soo.

-In May 2012, Park and fellow trainee JB debuted as the duo JJ Project with the single album Bounce.
+In May 2012, Jinyoung and fellow trainee Jay B debuted as the duo JJ Project with the single album Bounce.
 On March 11, 2013, it was announced that he would be appearing as Ddol-yi on MBC's new drama When a Man Falls in Love, which aired for twenty episodes beginning April 3.

-On January 16, 2014, Park debuted as a vocalist in JYP Entertainment's new boy group Got7.
-Their first EP was released soon after on January 20 and Park made the choreography for one of the songs, "Follow Me".
+On January 16, 2014, Jinyoung debuted as a vocalist in JYP Entertainment's new boy group Got7.
+Their first EP was released soon after on January 20 and Jinyoung made the choreography for one of the songs, "Follow Me".